open-source-labs/obsidian/README.md

 ## Features

 - (New!)
-Server-side cache invalidation only on affected entries
+Support for W-TinyLFU client-side cache that brings great hit-ratio performance with minimal memory overhead
 - (New!)
-Flexible cache responds with only data requested from selected fields
+Option to provide Obsidian with the search types your application uses, allowing data cached from complete dataset pulls to be accessible later on in searches for individual items
 - (New!)
-Developer tool for Obsidian is now updated to Manifest version 3 and invalid Bootstrap module imports were also fixed along with CodeMirror dependencies
+Rebuilt developer tool for Obsidian 8.0 for testing and analytics related to the new client caching options
+- (New!)
+Option for persistant queries, allowing only a smaller hash to be sent to the server on client-side cache misses, minimizing the cost of queries.
+Note that while this will increase the performance for frequent, repeat queries, you may see a performance drop for new queries that haven't yet been persisted
+- Server-side cache invalidation only on affected entries
+- Flexible cache responds with only data requested from selected fields
 - GraphQL query abstraction and caching improving the performance of your app
 - SSR React wrapper, allowing you to cache in browser
 - Configurable caching options, giving you complete control over your cache